Buyer’s remorse: How to kick your shopaholic habit

 To understand a shopaholic is to understand the mind of someone who, for all intents and purposes, is a loving and genuine human being.
 Their need to spend is symbolic of their passion for the activity, their generosity in providing for others; and tendency to self-medicate through the thrill of the experience itself.
 However, romantic notions aside, there is perhaps a point at which a harmless activity intended to celebrate pay day, bond with loved ones or simply fill a few hours becomes compulsive.

 Let's face it though, shopping isn't what it used to be.
-Online shopping and the ease of paying with single-touch payments, have made it much easier to shop, which brings about all sorts of potential issues – the most obvious being that new shirt you need for that party next week quickly becomes a new outfit, new hair product, and what about your feet?
+Online shopping and tap-and-pay payments have made it much easier to shop, which brings about all sorts of potential issues – the most obvious being that new shirt you need for that party next week quickly becomes a new outfit, new hair product, and what about your feet?
 Ok, you've twisted my arm 'special member offer' ... a new pair of shoes also.
 The slickness of a modern online shopping experience is hard to resist, and even harder to stop using.
 What was supposed to be $50 ends up being $350.

 Cue the buyer's remorse.